Creating Community to Cultivate Learning, Leaders and Lives

 I thank my dear colleagues, friends and students who have taken time from very busy lives to speak words of love and support and trust in my capacity to lead this beautiful institution.
 My Naugatuck Valley family has worked hard and diligently to make this inauguration meaningful and full of grace.
 Roseanne Tunila, Tom Violante and Jim Troup took the lead, but so many of our faculty, students and staff have worked as a team and embraced with generosity the preparations for this day.
 Mil gracias y bendiciones.
 Grazie di tutto cuore.
 Many, many thanks.
 Richard Gard, the beauty of your soul is only matched by the brilliance of your music.
 What a fine ensemble you guide!
 Dear students and faculty members in the Music and Horticulture programs, thank you for the gift of music and the floral arrangements.
 The children in our development center have given me much joy today and throughout the year.
 I thank them for the gift of innocence and hope.
 Dr. Sandra Valente and Ms. Michelle Ouellette, college governance is in your capable hands.
 What generosity of spirit and intellectual maturity you have proven to possess!
 Leonides Luciano, your words have resonance and your dedication to this institution is to be commended.
 Thank you to our students, faculty, staff, members of my cabinet and representatives of the communities we serve, for celebrating with me a new beginning, another chapter in the generous history of this institution.
 Wilfredo Nieves and Jonathan Daube, your coaching and generous counsel has eased my education in the ways of Connecticut.
 My York College, my Hostos Community College and my City University of New York families are represented well here today.
 My Dominican-American family is well represented in the audience by Dr. Franklin Gutierrez, Dr. Ramona Hernandez and Ana Garcia Reyes and many others, too many to name.
-Special thanks to a talented young man, Victor Diaz, who is working in Waterbury to create a Dominican-American community.
 I love you all and I thank you for your support.
 Julia Alvarez, Chiqui Vicioso and Rhina Espaillat, gracias for the gift of beauty, and love and solidarity; Dr. Sadie Bragg, Dr. Selma Botman, Dr. Carlos Molina and Dean Jerry Cohen, your mentoring and support has made all the difference.
 I am so delighted to see so many former students of mine, now successful professionals here supporting me today.
 I am so very proud of you.
 To our immediate and extended family, the Cocco and the De Filippis tribes present here, thank you for a lifetime of walking alongside me.
 To our children Joseph Nicholas, Nunzio, Christina, James and Allison, and our granddaughters Alexa and Marley, I would like to say how fortunate and how grateful I feel to have you make my life so complete and rewarding; for Nunzio, my partner in life, my love and gratitude, always.

 This is a day of celebration.
 A day to give thanks for all that has come before and all that is yet to come.
 I stand here today feeling so blessed by the support and care of so many.
 My journey has not been lonely.
 It is a journey of the heart and the intellect where multiple families have come together to make life worth living and to assist and guide me in the work I embrace on behalf of so many who come to public higher education looking for access and support in their own journey to the American dream.